EgloDevelopment/EgloNS/README.md

     subscriber_id: "unique identifier" (string)
 }
 ```

+# Settings
+Daily notification summary can be disabled by not having any users with an email, just set the email when you register a new subscriber to "".

+At some point we will add text-messaging support.

 ## ???:
 If I am being honest I wrote this at 1AM and my English isnt goog, if there is anything that needs to be improved or you need help just email us (contact@eglo.pw) or make a pull/merge request, or submit and issue.
 Sorry for the bad code, but at least it works.